mmore500/waves/blog/_posts/2020-06-03-education-blogpost.md

 ## **Your career path may not be linear- and that’s okay.** :world_map:   :compass:

 As an undergraduate, it can be easy to feel the pressure to be certain- of your major, of your post-grad plans, and of your career as a whole.
-Some people do find their “dream job” right away and stick with it.
+Some people do find their “dream job” right away and never leave.
 Others, however, do not.
 Everyone’s path is different.
 If a career decision has made you unhappy, you don’t have to stick with it- as one interviewee said of their own experience, “...you can just stop what you’re doing and you can be something else.”